Evaluate Brain Function

 ai generated, migraine, headache-8341965.jpg

-Symptoms of a brain injury are divided into three categories: physical, cognitive and emotional.
+Symptoms of a brain injury are divided into physical, cognitive and emotional.

 child, doctor, costume-2166079.jpg